konjakob/uikit-ecommerce-template/README.md

 ## License

-This software is licensed under the MIT License © [Roman Chekurov](https://github.com/chekromul)
+This software is licensed under the MIT License.
+The original theme with `Pug` support was developed by [Roman Chekurov](https://github.com/chekromul).
+The `Twig` adaption was done by [Jakob Wankel](https://github.com/konjakob).